The Big Picture of Stars

 and live tremendously long lives.

-1.988 x 1030 kg ... the mass of our Sun.
+1.988 x 1030 kg ... the mass of our Sun, symbolized by MO.
 Every star in the night sky is compared to our Sun.
 This number is termed a "Solar Mass."
 It is the mass of the star when it first forms that determines the lifecycle of the star.
 Yes ... stars have "lives."
 They are "born," they "live," and they "die."
-Whether they life exceedingly long and boring lives, or short and spectacular lives is all based on the mass.
+Whether they live exceedingly long and boring lives, or short and spectacular lives is all based on the mass.

 of dust and gas collapses under the influence of gravity.
 As the particles are